 Targets for MCI values have been set for the Kapuni main stem and gully system.
 For the Kapuni Stream a hard bottom MCI (MCI-hb) target of 100 has been obtained from historical data and the expected mild enrichment in the mid-catchment.
-The gully system (site 5) previously had a MCI target of 72 using the hard bottom score but this has been revised to a soft bottomed MCI (MCI-sb) of 73 units based on the 25th percentile of historical data.
+The gully system (site 5, Figure 2) has a MCI target 73 units.
 Site 13 has a tentative target of MCI-sb 90.